pyeventsourcing/eventsourcing/docs/topics/process.rst

 processes applications use the same database.

 The example below shows a system with multiple operating system processes.
-It uses Redis as a publish-subscribe mechanism, to push prompts.
 All the application processes share one MySQL database.
 The example works just as well with PostgreSQL.

 .. code:: python